-Try to give short selling a shot.
-This means you need to loan some stock shares.
-An investor is loaned shares with the agreement that they will deliver an equal number of shares in the future.
+Give short selling a try.
+This is an option where you engage in loaning stock shares.
+The borrower hopes that the price of the shares drops before the http://www.youtube.com/watch?v=Pl7xvlRiXhY date they have to be returned, making a profit on the difference.
 Then, he or she will sell the shares for repurchasing, whenever the price of the stock falls.